Liberty dollar (private currency): Currency reform

+Politics

+Ron Paul Dollars were also briefly minted, taking advantage of Ron Paul's public favoring of metals backed currency and the Ron Paul presidential campaign, 2008.
+However, this raised issues of its legality amid an FBI raid confiscating two tons of the coins.
+This briefly caught the attentions of the media, taking note of its novelty over any actual value.

 Function

 Differences from other alternative currencies

-A number of alternative currencies exist in the United States, including Phoenix Dollars, Baltimore's BNote, Ithaca Hours, Bitcoin, and digital gold currency.
+A number of alternative currencies exist in the United States, including Phoenix Dollars, Goldbacks, Baltimore's BNote, Ithaca Hours, Bitcoin, and digital gold currency.
 Unlike some other alternative currencies, both Liberty Dollars and Phoenix Dollars were denominated by weight and backed by a commodity: Liberty Dollars used gold, silver, platinum, or copper.
 Other private currencies use different bases, such as tying their value to a specific unit of time; i.e., 1 hour = 1 Time Dollar.
 Under the most simplistic version of that model, the future value of the currency would depend on the willingness of people to swap their labor, regardless of the market value of the labor provided.
 However, systems such as Ithaca Hours have introduced more sophisticated models that allow for variations in market value of labor.
 Liberty Dollars also differed from other alternative currencies in that they carried a suggested US dollar face value.

 The only laws that pertain to private currencies are ordinary statutes against fraud.
 Coining is more technologically difficult than is printing, and inclusion of precious metal in coins has long been seen as a means of "embedding" value into them.
 The Liberty Dollar consisted of coins and printed notes.
 Paper and digital Liberty Dollars were legally defined as warehouse receipts and were backed by a physical commodity: a weight in precious metal.
-18 USC 486, however, makes it a crime to make, utter, or pass any coin or bar of gold silver or any other metal if it is intended to be used as money, so there is a definitive injunction against the minting of coins for that purpose.
+18 USC 486, however, makes it a crime to make, utter, or pass any coin or bar of gold, silver, or any other metal if it is intended to be used as money, so there is a definitive injunction against the minting of coins for that purpose.